Construction of Women’s Training Centre

 Nigerian Baptist Theological Seminary, Ogbomoso

 Status: Nearing Completion

 Project Managers: Dr. Ruth Oyeniyi and Kevin Reece

 The construction of the Women’s Training Centre at the Nigerian Baptist Theological Seminary began several years ago under the leadership of Dr. Ruth Oyeniyi, who is a professor at the seminary and its Director of Women’s Services.
 The facility is being built in stages as funds are raised.

 Although women’s ministry at the seminary was begun 80 years ago, it has always been temporarily housed in various buildings around the campus.
 The new Women’s Training Centre building will be the first facility specifically designed and built as a permanent place for training and other women’s ministries.

 NFW has partnered with the seminary and Dr. Oyeniyi since 2016 in the phased construction of this vital building.
 Our financial support has helped bring the structure from digging the foundation to a roofed building.
 Windows and electrical wiring are in; doors, plastering and furnishings await completion.
-Your continued contributions will help complete this important facility, which will provide for the livelihoods of these dedicated families.
+Your continued contributions will help complete this important facility, which will prepare these dedicated women for lifetimes of service.

 “The Womens Training Centre celebrated eighty years on January 1, 2019, and the alumni are planning to celebrate this anniversary at the dedication of the new building in September during the Ministers Conference.
 I’m seeing this vision come true with your help.
 Thank you so much!” —Dr. Ruth OyeniyiDirector of Women’s Services